swiss-ai-center/documentation/docs/reference/core-concepts/service.md

     Access the service documentation at <http://localhost:9090/docs>.

-    Access the Core engine on <http://localhost:3000> or
+    Access the Core AI Engine on <http://localhost:3000> or
     <http://localhost:8080/docs> to validate the service has been successfully
-    registered to the Core engine.
+    registered to the Core AI Engine.

 === "Plain Python"